shareefasya/Even-Image-Gallery/README.md

 # Even-Image-Gallery
-HTML code to create an image gallery with an even numbered of images.
+HTML code to create an image gallery with an even number of images.